 The United States is the sports and entertainment capital of the world.
 That naturally makes the U.S. an ideal destination for foreign-born athletes and entertainers because of the immense financial potential and contribution to American culture.
-One of the primary options for entertainers and athletes to enter the U.S. for work is by getting a type P visa.
+One of the primary ways for entertainers and athletes to enter the U.S. for work is by getting a type P visa.

 P-1 Visa: Athletes with International Recognition

-The P-1 visa is a temporary visa for individuals who are are coming to the U.S. to perform at an internationally recognized level in a specific athletic competition as an athlete, either individually or as part of a group or team.
+The P-1 visa is a temporary visa for individuals who are coming to the U.S. to perform at an internationally recognized level in a specific athletic competition as an athlete, either individually or as part of a group or team.